 - 4. Subsequent to securing IRB approval, the student will conduct the research adhering to parameters specified in the dissertation proposal.
 Any deviation from the proposal must be discussed with the dissertation chair.
 Deviations from the proposal typically require submission of an amended IRB form. - 5.
 After completing the research, the student will analyze the data and develop the final chapters of the dissertation. - 6.
 The student will submit the completed dissertation to his or her committee chair for review and revision. - 7.
-When the chair deems the dissertation ready for defense, the student will work with his or her committee to secure a day and time for the defense. - 8.
+When the chair deems the dissertation ready for defense, the student will work with his or her committee to secure a day and time for the defense.
+The student, in conjunction with his or her dissertation committee, will conduct a public defense of the dissertation. - 8.
 Subsequent to passing the defense, the student will follow the university and COE guidelines for submission of the dissertation to the various persons that must review the document prior to final approval.